akash-akya/openapi-diff/README.md

 openapi-diff /path/to/old/openapi.json /path/to/new/openapi.json
 ```

-The tool's output will display the amount and type of changes (breaking, non-breaking, unclassified), and then list the changes with the relevant info.
+The tool's output will display the amount and type of changes, and then list the changes with the relevant info.
+Changes are classified as follows:
+* Breaking: changes that would make existing consumers incompatible with the API (deletion of paths, adding required properties...)
+* Non-breaking: changes that would **not** make existing consumers incompatible with the API (addition of paths, turning a required property into optional...)
+* Unclassified: changes that have been detected by the tool but can't be classified (modifications to X-Properties and other unforeseen changes)

 The command will exit with an exit code 1 if any breaking changes were found, so that you can fail builds in CI when this happens.